 A grade point average (GPA) of 3.00 or above, semester and cumulative, is required of all graduate students enrolled at the University of Mary Hardin-Baylor.
 Students with a semester or cumulative GPA of less than 3.00 will be placed on probation.
 Students with a term GPA of 0.0 will be automatically suspended from school and will be required to sit out a long semester.

 Two consecutive terms of enrollment with a cumulative GPA of less than 3.00 will result in dismissal from the program.
-A student who has been dismissed may apply for readmission to the University and/or to the program of interest one calendar year after dismissal.
-Resubmission of GRE/GMAT score report and transcript(s) is not required.
-Departmental and program policies on grade requirements and academic progress supersede the language in the graduate catalog.
-With approval of the Program Director and the Director of Graduate Studies, students may be readmitted sooner than one calendar year after dismissal.
+Some programs may have additional requirements.